PulseWaves/Specification/specification.rst

 Size:
   The byte-aligned size of attributes from "Version" to and including "Description".

-Bits for distance from anchor:
+Bits for scaled distance from anchor:
   The number of bits is used to specify how many bits are used to store the temporal distance from the anchor point to the first sample of the sampling in sampling units.
 If this number is zero the distance is always zero.

 Number of decimal digits:
   The number of decimal digits is used to specify the precision of the distances from the anchor point.
-It says many of the right-most digits of the distances are to the right of the decimal point.
-For example, if this number is 2 then all integer numbers storing the distances to anchor point need to be multiplied by 0.01 to move the two right-most digits right of the decimal point.
+It defines how many of the right-most digits of the scaled distance values that are stores are to be moved to the right of the decimal point.
+For example, if this number is 2 then all integer numbers storing the scaled distances to anchor point need to be multiplied by 0.01 to move the two right-most digits right of the decimal point.
 If this number is zero then all temporal distances must be integer multiples of the sample units.

 Bits for number of samples:
   The number of bits used to specify the number of samples in the sampling in case the sampling is variable.
 If this number is zero the number of samples is fixed and specified by the "Number of Samples" below.